Top 10 Recomended Books in 2024

 Craig Childs describes his adventures seeking water in the desert and the relationships between water and life and our utter dependence on it.
 He describes mechanisms and dramas of storms and powerful natural phenomenon in words that are neither scientific nor spiritual but also are both.
 He says things like: 'if I prayed for rain the sky would laugh at me' and 'The world changes color when you think you might die soon.'
 This book is unpretentious, easy to read and cool.

-: Anything else by Craig Childs.
+Other favorite books about being in nature: Anything else by Craig Childs.
 The Living Mountain by Nan Shepard and Underland by Robert Macfarlane- which is especially good for anyone working on describing physical spaces and forms of unseen things.
 His descriptions of what is underground are very physical, non-visual, sensuous and balance between science and deep prose.
 His topics include burials, mushrooms, caves, abandoned buildings, traveling through snow and ice…this is literally a list of program topics Ayatana has focused on.

 An Alchemy of Mind